David4bay/API-Project/README.md

 - [Live Site](#Live_Site)

 # Welcome Page
 Welcome to the project, this project is to test different ways of consuming an api endpoint.
 This is a work in progress and even though it works correctly the code is suboptimal, will implement code splitting and make functions pure functions in next update.
 Functions now have closure to call numberOfJokes variable, will try to optimize code further.
+Added hover animations and other points of interactivity to add life to the app.

 # Screenshot
 ![Screenshot](./src/Joke%20API%20Layout%20Design.PNG)